RetroKAI/es-theme-240p/README.md

 ## Acknowledgments
 - Thank you to @jdrassa for fixing an issue in ES that allowed this layout to be possible
 - All controller graphics are from the default Carbon theme made by Eric Hettervik (see: https://github.com/RetroPie/es-theme-carbon/)
-- anthonycaccese from who I forked this entire project to adapt it to our new handheld console.
+- @anthonycaccese from who I forked this entire project to adapt it to our new handheld console.

 ## Possible Future Updates
 - UXS profiles to streamline scraping